-Art: The art style of this anime was quite fitting of the theme in my opinion, it has a very colorful and lively feeling to it which keep me captivated the whole time.
-It is definitely not the best art I've seen of course but it was different, and I enjoyed that aspect of it.
+Art: The art style is nothing new nor is it that good but it was quite fitting of the theme in my opinion, it has a very colorful and lively feeling to it which keep me captivated the whole time.

 Characters: Another very strong aspect of this show was it's characters.
 It's not like the characters personalities were entirely unique but that wasn't a huge problem for me.
 Nearly every character was developed fairy well which is something I don't see all that often with this type of anime.
 Each episode brought a new character and most had solid development, ranging from sad to heartwarming.
 As the characters joined the group they each found their place and every single one of them became an essential part of their productions ahead.
 From the cheerful and bouncy personality of Akagi to the sincere leader of the group Misaki, every character felt unique and important.

 Enjoyment: This was a very fun, cute, and heartwarming anime to watch that brought unique elements to a common genre.

 Overall: At the end of the day it was an enjoyable experience that was a complete surprise to me.
 I highly suggest giving this underrated anime a shot.